 A reverse stock split is a common financial move made by publicly-traded companies to boost their stock's share price.
 Shares of stock get divided by a multiple such as two, which effectively doubles the value of the individual share price.
 If you had two shares of stock worth $5 each before a 1-for-2 reverse split, you would have one share worth $10 after.
 The primary reason for a reverse stock split is to make the shares more attractive to institutional buyers that only purchase stocks over a certain price point.
 A reverse split can also drive a stock's price high enough to avoiding de-listing from a major stock exchange.

-De-listing can occur from either the NASDAQ stock exchange or the New York Stock Exchange if a company's share price falls below $1 at market close for 30 straight days.
-Once either exchange determines a company is non-compliant with its share price minimum, it sends the company notification that it has six months to regain compliance with listing requirements to avoid de-listing.
+De-listing can occur from either the NASDAQ stock exchange or the New York Stock Exchange (NYSE) if a company's share price falls below $1 at market close and stays there for 30 straight days.
+Once either exchange determines a company is non-compliant with its share price minimum, it sends the company a notification that it has six months to regain compliance with listing requirements to avoid de-listing.
 The company generally responds with its plan of action, which may include a reverse stock split to boost its share price.

-The United States Securities and Exchange Commission, which oversees corporate stock activity, indicates that shareholder approval is not required for a reverse stock split, but companies can instead notify shareholders of the move on its 8-K, 10-Q and 10-K form filings.
+The United States Securities and Exchange Commission, which oversees corporate stock activity, indicates that shareholder approval is not required for a reverse stock split, but companies must notify shareholders of the move on its 8-K, 10-Q and 10-K form filings.
 Additional items included in the exchange filing are the ratio of the split, changes in outstanding shares and par value of the stock and any amendments to company articles of incorporation.

 - United States Securities and Exchange Commissison: Reverse Stock Splits